orenis1/comparing-wifi-usage/readme.md

 * check the titles to determine that they concerned wifi
 * follow links to the real dataset, and sometimes give up because the link was bad
+* decide to add "hotspot" to my search
 * translate to english from other languages
 * look for the word "session" in the column names
 * aggregate the new york dataset by month (it started as hotspot rows)